 IP44 Rating Outdoor

-Luminaires with protection class IP44 are well suited for mounting on the house wall or under a roof overhang.
+Luminaires with protection class IP44 are not completely weatherproof but are well suited for mounting on the house wall or under a roof overhang.

 The lamp is protected against normal rain due to the splash protection from all directions.